 The editors at Solutions Review highlight what’s changed in the 2020 iteration of the Gartner Magic Quadrant for CRM Lead Management and provide an analysis of the new report.

 Analyst house Gartner, Inc. recently released the 2020 version of its Magic Quadrant for CRM Lead Management.
-Gartner defines lead management as a cross-teams process of capturing leads, tracking their activities and behavior, qualifying, nurturing them to make them sales-ready, and then passing them on to the sales team.
-Lead management products include capabilities spanning the B2B marketing and sales sectors, and can be acquired as stand-alone or as part of a larger CRM suite.
+Gartner defines lead management as a cross-team process of capturing leads, tracking their activities and behavior, qualifying, nurturing them to make them sales-ready, and then passing them on to the sales team.
+Lead management products include capabilities spanning the B2B marketing and sales sectors and can be acquired as stand-alone or part of a larger CRM suite.